glanceapp/glance/docs/configuration.md

 The maximum number of releases to show.

 #### `collapse-after`
-how many releases are visible before the "show more" button appears. set to `-1` to never collapse.
+How many releases are visible before the "show more" button appears. set to `-1` to never collapse.

-#### `source`
-Either `github` or `gitlab`.
-Wether to retrieve the releases from github repositories or gitlab repositories.

 ### Repository
 Display general information about a repository as well as a list of the latest open pull requests and issues.